Self Cleansing Velocity given Friction Factor Solution

 Variables Used

-Self Cleansing Velocity - (Measured in Meter per Second) - Self Cleansing Velocity is the rate of change of displacement.
+Self Cleansing Velocity - (Measured in Meter per Second) - Self Cleansing Velocity refers to the minimum speed at which fluid must flow in a sewer to prevent sediment deposition and maintain a clear path.

 STEP 1: Convert Input(s) to Base Unit